JBamberger/archive-diff/README.md

 ### Running tests

 Some test cases require generated files.
 First, run the script `tests/test_files/create_archives.sh`.
-The tests can be run by calling `python3 -m unittest` in the project root directory.
+The tests can be run by calling `python -m unittest` in the project root directory.

 ## Usage